rMonell/accessibility-utils/README.md

 # Accessibility Utils

-A Typescript library providing utilities to handle accessibility, specifically calculating the accessible names of HTML elements based on established W3C standards.
+A lightweight Typescript library providing utilities to handle web accessibility, with a focus on computing accessible names and roles of HTML elements according to [W3C standards](https://www.w3.org/).

+## Features

+  - **Accessible name computing**: Retrieve accurate, standards-based accessible names for HTML elements.
+  - **Element role resolution**: Identify ARIA roles of elements based on their semantics and attributes.
+  - **Standards-Compliant**: Follows the latest W3C guidelines and ARIA specifications.

+## Upcoming features

+  - Accessible descriptions computing.
+  - Additional utilities for ARIA roles and semantic checks.

 ## Installation

 Add the library to your project using a package manager like npm or yarn:

 ```shell